jtleek/modules/07_RegressionModels/02_05_multipleVariables/index.md

 ---
 ## The Rumsfeldian triplet

 *There are known knowns.
 These are things we know that we know.
 There are known unknowns.
 That is to say, there are things that we know we don't know.
 But there are also unknown unknowns.
-There are things we don't know we don't know.*
+There are things we don't know we don't know.* Donald Rumsfeld

 In our context
-* Regressors that we know we should check to include in the model and have collected.
+* (Known knowns) Regressors that we know we should check to include in the model and have.
-* Regressors that we would like to include in the model, but didn't collect.
+* (Known Unknowns) Regressors that we would like to include in the model, but don't have.
-* Regressors that we don't even know about that we should have included in the model.
+* (Unknown Unknowns) Regressors that we don't even know about that we should have included in the model.

 ---
 ## General rules